Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 Lastly, take advantage of guest posting.
 Writing guest posts for other blogs in your niche can drive traffic to your blog and improve your SEO through backlinks.

-### 9. Monetize Your Blog
+### 9. Make Money From Your Blog

-There are several [ways to monetize a blog]({{< relref "monetize-a-blog" >}}).
-Affiliate marketing involves promoting products and earning a commission for every sale made through your referral link.
+There are several [ways to make money online]({{< relref "make-money-online" >}}) blogging

-* Affiliate Marketing: Learning the [basics of affiliate marketing]({{< relref "affiliate-marketing-fundamentals" >}}) was a game-changer for me.
+* Affiliate Marketing: Learning the basics of affiliate marketings was a game-changer for me.
 Promoting products I love and earning a commission on sales is a great way to monetize your blog without overwhelming your readers with ads.
 * Display Advertising: Display ads can generate a steady income if you have a significant amount of traffic.
 I use Google AdSense and Media.net to display ads on my blog.
 * Selling Digital Products: Creating and selling digital products like e-books, courses, and printables has been one of my most profitable ventures.
 It allows you to share your expertise and provide value to your audience.
 * Offering Services: Providing services such as consulting, coaching, or freelance work can turn your blog into a full-fledged business.
 I had to learn how to start freelancing before offering consulting services, which not only brought in additional income but also strengthened my authority in my niche.